JWST's PEARLS: TN J1338-1942 -- I. Extreme jet triggered star-formation in a $z=4.11$ luminous radio galaxy

 \section{Acknowledgements}

-KJD thanks Philip Best, Dan Smith, Roderik Overzier, Aayush Saxena and Fergus Cullen for valuable discussions and feedback in the course of this analysis.
+KJD thanks Philip Best, Dan Smith, Roderik Overzier, Aayush Saxena, Rebecca Larson and Fergus Cullen for valuable discussions and input in the course of this analysis.
 KJD acknowledges funding from the European Union's Horizon 2020 research and innovation programme under the Marie Sk\l{}odowska-Curie grant agreement No. 892117 (HIZRAD) and support from the STFC through an Ernest Rutherford Fellowship (grant number ST/W003120/1).
 This work is based on observations made with the NASA/ESA/CSA James Webb Space Telescope.
 The data were obtained from the Mikulski Archive for Space Telescopes at the Space Telescope Science Institute, which is operated by the Association of Universities for Research in Astronomy, Inc., under NASA contract NAS 5-03127 for JWST.
 These observations are associated with JWST programmes 1176 and 2738.
 RAW, SHC, and RAJ acknowledge support from NASA JWST Interdisciplinary Scientist grants NAG5-12460, NNX14AN10G and 80NSSC18K0200 from GSFC.
 Work by CJC acknowledges support from the European Research Council (ERC) Advanced Investigator Grant EPOCHS (788113).
 BLF thanks the Berkeley Center for Theoretical Physics for their hospitality during the writing of this paper.
 MAM acknowledges the support of a National Research Council of Canada Plaskett Fellowship, and the Australian Research Council center of Excellence for All Sky Astrophysics in 3 Dimensions (ASTRO 3D), through project number CE17010001.
 CNAW acknowledges funding from the JWST/NIRCam contract NASS-0215 to the University of Arizona.
+TAH is supported by an appointment to the NASA Postdoctoral Program (NPP) at NASA Goddard Space Flight Center, administered by Oak Ridge Associated Universities under contract with NASA.
 We also acknowledge the indigenous peoples of Arizona, including the Akimel O'odham (Pima) and Pee Posh (Maricopa) Indian Communities, whose care and keeping of the land has enabled us to be at ASU's Tempe campus in the Salt River Valley, where much of our work was conducted.
 For the purpose of open access, the author has applied a Creative Commons Attribution (CC BY) licence to any Author Accepted Manuscript version arising from this submission.